ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Methodology

 \subsection{Overview of ChatKBQA}

-ChatKBQA is a generate-then-retrieve KBQA framework for knowledge base question answering (KBQA) using fine-tuned open source LLMs.
+ChatKBQA is a generate-then-retrieve KBQA framework with fine-tuned LLMs.
 First, the ChatKBQA framework needs to efficiently fine-tune an open-source LLM based on the (natural language question, logical form) pairs in the KBQA dataset by instruction tuning.
 The fine-tuned LLM is then used to convert the new natural language questions to according candidate logical forms by semantic parsing.
 Then, ChatKBQA retrieves the entities and relations in these logical forms at the phrase level, and searches for the logical forms that can be executed against KB after being converted to SPARQL.
-Finally, the SPARQL obtained after conversion is utilized to get the final set of answers and achieve interpretable and knowledge-required answers to natural language questions.
+Finally, the converted SPARQL generates the final set of answers, resulting in interpretable and knowledge-required responses to natural language questions.